xsa-dev/tlacml/F1/docs/README.md

 - `--n-episodes`: Number of episodes for training PPO agent (default: 100)
 - `--max-steps`: Maximum number of steps per episode (default: 1000)
 - `--ensemble-method`: Method for combining predictions in the ensemble (default: weighted_average)
+- `--use-ppo`: Use PPO reinforcement learning agent for trading (default: False, use ensemble directly)

 #### ClearML Arguments
 - `--use-clearml`: Use ClearML for experiment tracking